garrandall/popular-music-data/tracks/forget-you-glee-cast-gwyneth-paltrow.md

 Ha, now ain't that some shhh?
 (ain't that some shhh?)
 And although there's pain in my chest
-I still wish you the best with a...
+I still wish you the best with a
 Forget you!
 Oo, oo, oo